Capstone-Kenyang/.github/profile/README.md

 ## What is Kenyang?
 Every year, millions of tons of food are wasted in restaurants and bakeries due to overproduction or approaching expiration dates.
 This is a huge problem that goes against efforts to tackle hunger and reduce food waste.
 Kenyang is here to tackle this problem in a way:

-- **Surplus Food Purchase:** Kenyang provides a platform users can buy discounted price surplus food from bakeries and restaurant.
+- **Surplus Food Purchase:** Kenyang provides a platform users can buy discounted price surplus food from food vendors.
 This not only helps reduce food waste, but also allows consumers to enjoy food at a more affordable price.

 - **Food Donation:** Users can purchase surplus food through Kenyang and donate it to the needy.
 These donations are managed by restaurants or bakeries, ensuring the food reaches those who need it most.